nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

    * - White
      - Connecting to network
    * - Cyan
-     - Connecting to nRF Connect for Cloud
+     - Connecting to nRF Cloud
    * - Yellow
      - Waiting for user association
    * - Blue